QianXu1998/adv-net2021/README.md

                         debugging.
   --no-constrains       Disables traffic and link constrains (only use for
                         testing).
-  --check-inputs        Only checks if input files fulfill the contrains.
+  --check-inputs        Only checks if input files fulfill the constrains.
 Does
                         not run the network!
 ```